 Arc'teryx has a reputation for perfection.
 When they release a new product, you know it has been diligently tested.
 This jacket performed so shockingly well that it seriously raised the bar for what we can expect from a lightweight down jacket.

 This jacket was by far the warmest in this review.
-It was so warm, in fact, that we used it to replace our much bigger, puffier down jacket on our frigid ice climbing trips.
+It's great for those midwinter trips to your favorite winter wonderland, especially if you hail from a warmer climate and are not remotely acclimatized to cold temperatures.
+The jacket was so warm, in fact, that we used it to replace our much bigger, puffier, heavier down jacket on our frigid ice climbing trips.

-This was the only jacket in the review which was warm enough to keep us comfortable belaying on cold, single-digit, windy days in Montana's ice climbing Mecca: Hyalite Canyon.
+This was the only jacket in the review which was warm enough to keep us comfortable while standing still and belaying on cold, single-digit, windy days in Montana's ice climbing Mecca: Hyalite Canyon.
 In fact, we would not venture out without this one—even if we layered two of the other jackets in this review, we could not achieve the same warmth as the Cerium SV Hoody.

 Part of the Cerium SV Hoody's secret to keeping you warm is the brilliantly designed hood.
 It seals so well around your face and neck that no cold air manage to get in once you are all bundle up.
-The shape and cut the jacket also contribute to its warmth: it is a snug fit, designed to reduce the amount of air space inside the jacket.
-The secure wrist cuffs and cinching drawcord in the bottom hem also ensure no cold air sneaks when you're adjusting your stance at the belay or moving around camp.
+The shape and cut of the jacket also contribute to its warmth: it has a snug fit, designed to reduce the amount of air space inside the jacket.
+The secure wrist cuffs and cinching drawcord in the bottom hem also ensure no cold air sneaks in as you walk through your favorite winter wonderland..

 Arc'teryx has designed the baffles to optimize loft in crucial areas.
 We noticed this excellent design (though we couldn't fully explain it—their engineers are very brilliant) every time we pulled the Cerium out of our pack.
 It would emerge from our backpack looking very tiny with all of the air compressed out of it.
 Within seconds, however, the loft would return—and it would look twice as puffy as any other jacket in this review.